pyzon/midimapper/README.md

 ## The layout of the parameters in the virtual MIDI devices

-An important part of the implementation is to decide for each individual parameter that where we should map them on the virtual devices, specifically, to which CC of which channel of which device.
+An important part of the implementation was to decide for each individual parameter where to map them on the virtual devices, specifically, to which CC of which channel of which device.
+This layout is arbitrary, it does not affect the behavior in any way, it just helps to better overview the parameters.

 There are 16 channels a MIDI device can use.
 In each channel, there are 128 Control Changes.
-This means that a device can handle distinct 2048 parameters.
-This amount is barely enough for a basic set of parameters for the amount of mixer channels we desire to use.
-Furthermore, if all the parameters were tightly packed, it would not be well-structured, could not be understood by a glance, and it would be hardly maintainable, in other words, it would be a programmatic nightmare.
+This means that a device can handle 2048 distinct parameters.
+This amount is just enough for a basic set of parameters for the amount of mixer channels we desire to use.
+However, if all the parameters were tightly packed, it would not be well-structured, could not be understood by a glance, and it would be hardly maintainable, in other words, it would be a programmatic nightmare.

 So after a short contemplation, I decided to make each mixer channel correspond to a single MIDI channel.
 This way, we would need a couple more virtual MIDI devices, but each channel would have plenty of room for all the parameters we need and even more if we decide that we need to implement more in the future.
 It is easier from a programmatic standpoint too, because each kind of parameter can have the same CC number throughout all the channels, for example the gain of the first band of the equalizer can be the CC 10 on every channel.